Ping (ICMP) Monitoring Features

 Keep tabs on remote sensors, smart devices, and embedded systems.
 Know instantly when they go offline.

-Ping Monitoring FAQ
+Ping (ICMP) Monitoring FAQ

 Ping (ICMP) checks if a server is reachable at the network level.
 Website monitoring checks if your application is responding correctly (HTTP 200, correct content).
 Use both for complete coverage.